Anita and Barry are parents to children aged 21, 25 and 28 years. Anita has been in a wheelchair since her teens.

-Because of their disability and the way a family adapts, parents with disability can actually raise children who have a better insight into life and caring than many other children of the same age.
+Because of their disability and the ways their families adapt, parents with disability can actually raise children who have a better insight into life and caring than many other children of the same age.

-Society fails people with disability by not providing the right kinds of services and facilities within the community to make these goals achievable.
+Society fails people with disability by not providing the right kinds of services and facilities in the community to make these goals achievable.

-A lack of services makes it hard for disabled parents to cope.
-Typically, these parents deal with undue hardship because:
+A lack of services makes it hard for parents with disability to cope.
+Typically, these parents deal with undue hardship for the following reasons:

-- people working in the care sector don’t understand the needs of disabled parents
+- People working in the care sector don’t understand the needs of parents with disability.

 Many people with moderate or severe disabilities have trouble holding down a job or simply getting through day-to-day activities, and this can make being a parent even more difficult.
 High rates of unemployment and poverty and social isolation – rather than the disability itself – lead to difficulties with raising children.
 These strains can also cause tension between parents.